 As an example of the types of experiences DRW fellows gain, one of the first DRW fellows, Harshil Sahai, spent a summer working with EPIC-India to explore a range of possible research topics.
 In one project, he is looking at the long-run effects of extreme temperatures on educational outcomes to better understand how climate change might affect a country’s economic growth.
 In another project, he is exploring why fewer people use pollution masks in some cities, such as Delhi, compared to others, such as Beijing.
 He will be delving further into these research projects over the course of his studies.

 Originally from Bellevue, Washington, Nadia Lucas moved to Cambridge, Massachusetts to study computer science at MIT.
 However, once she took her first economics class, she quickly became enamored with analyzing human behavior from a mathematical perspective.
 She switched her focus while at MIT and began taking every opportunity she could to be involved in economics research.
 This led Lucas to a pre-doctoral fellowship at EPIC upon graduation.
-For the past two years, she’s been exposed to policy-relevant economics research, working for Ryan Kellogg in analyzing the U.S. fracking industry.
-In beginning her PhD this fall, she remains interested in conducting research in the economics of energy and environmental policy.
+For the past two years, she was exposed to policy-relevant economics research, working for Ryan Kellogg in analyzing the U.S. fracking industry.
+In beginning her PhD, she remains interested in conducting research in the economics of energy and environmental policy.
 Specifically, she is interested in looking at energy and environmental policy through the lens of sustainable growth of industries and firms on a microeconomic level.
 She believes these questions are particularly relevant within the setting of the developing world.

 “EPIC is an amazing place because of the range of researchers, both at every level of academia, and focused in almost every subtopic in energy and environmental economics.
 Being a DRW Fellow, I hope to become a researcher who also contributes important work to this field, and I am confident that I can find the support I need to do so given how many accomplished researchers there already are at EPIC.”